Re-Engage Lapsed Donors Through Email

 B. Personalization

-Addressing donors by their first name
+Addressing donors by their first name.

-Referencing their past donations and engagement history
+Citing their previous donations and engagement history.

 C. Compelling Content